-Qualifications: To perform this job successfully, an individual must be able to satisfactorily perform each essential duty listed in this job description.
+Qualifications: To perform this job successfully, an individual must be able to satisfactorily perform each essential duty listed in this job description by the end of six month of hire date.
 The requirements listed above are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-The candidate must have experience with Microsoft Office 2007 (Word, Excel, Outlook).
+The candidate must have computer experience including, but not limited to Microsoft Office (Word, Excel, and Outlook).
 The candidate must be able to work effectively in a nonprofit environment, work independently and with others, maintain confidentiality and be able to work in a busy office with interruptions and multiple priorities.
 Some evening and rotating weekend work will be required.
 Candidate must be willing and able to travel.
-The successful candidate must embrace the principles of social justice and work to end all oppression.
+The successful candidate must embrace the principles of social justice and work to end all oppressions.

 In the event that there are not otherwise qualified candidates available for assignment, candidates with credentials that do not yet meet the agency minimum qualifications may be considered for the position with certain stipulations.
-The candidate must actively pursue needed training and credentials and is expected to fulfill the minimum requirements within six months.
+The candidate will be supported by the organization to actively pursue needed training and is expected to fulfill the minimum requirements within six months.

-Language Skills: Candidate must be able to communicate clearly in writing and verbally, including public presentations.
-Bi-lingual and/or bi-cultural candidates are preferred.
+Language Skills: Candidate must be able to communicate clearly in writing and verbally, including occasional public presentations.
+Bi-lingual and/or bi-cultural candidates are encouraged to apply.

-Statement of Confidentiality: Candidate must agree, in writing, to maintain confidentiality of clients and agency at all times.
+Statement of Confidentiality: Candidate must agree, in writing, to maintain confidentiality of clients, staff and agency at all times.